-The Council posts a detailed description of its judicial selection procedures on its website.
-To preserve the integrity and transparency of Alaska's judicial selection process and the public's confidence in it, the Council posts a copy of Alaska Judicial Applicant Guidelines, a manual prepared jointly by the Council and the Alaska Commission on Judicial Conduct.
+The "Selection" tab of the Council's website contains a detailed description of its judicial selection procedures.
+To preserve the integrity and transparency of Alaska's judicial selection process and the public's confidence in it, the Council posts a copy of the Alaska Judicial Applicant Guidelines, a manual prepared jointly by the Council and the Alaska Commission on Judicial Conduct.
 The manual discusses the statutes, court rules, and ethical considerations governing the permissible areas of activity by judicial applicants.